retina-dot-ai/docker-retina-databricks/README.md

 # Images:

 * [retina/databricks-minimal](https://hub.docker.com/r/retina/databricks-minimal) installs just the basics to be able to run notebooks.
 For Python, this includes pandas and numpy.
 For R, it includes the tidyverse.
-* [retina/databricks-standard](https://hub.docker.com/r/retina/databricks-standard) adds basic dependencies aimed at bringing parity with the out-of-the-box Databricks Runtime 6.x
+* [retina/databricks-standard](https://hub.docker.com/r/retina/databricks-standard) adds standard dependencies aimed at bringing parity with the out-of-the-box Databricks Runtime 6.x

 ### Notes: